-State of Michigan Public Act 621 (the Uniform Budgetary and Accounting Act) requires that the General Fund of a school district be under budgetary control and that both budgeted and actual financial results do not incur a deficit.
-A school district's Budget Appropriations Act (the "budget") must be adopted before the beginning of each fiscal year.
-No violations (dollar deviations) from a district's budget may occur without a corresponding amendment to the budget.
-A school district has the ability to amend the budget provided that the amendment is prior to the occurrence of the deviation and prior to the fiscal year-end.
-A school district may also permit the chief administrative or fiscal officer to execute transfers between line items, within defined dollar or percentage limits, without prior approval of the Board of Education.
+State of Michigan Public Act 621 (the Uniform Budgetary and Accounting Act) requires that the General Fund of an academy be under budgetary control and that both budgeted and actual financial results do not incur a deficit.
+Three Lakes Academy has also adopted budgets for its Food Service Revenue Fund and Student/School Activity Special Revenue Fund.
+An academy's General Appropriations Resolution (the "budget") must be adopted before the beginning of each fiscal year.
+No violations (dollar deviations) from an academy's budget may occur without a corresponding amendment to the budget.
+An academy has the ability to amend the budget provided that the amendment is prior to the occurrence of the deviation and prior to the fiscal year end.
+An academy may also permit the chief administrative or fiscal officer to execute transfers between line items, within defined dollar or percentage limits, without prior approval of the Board of Directors.
 Expenditures may not legally exceed budgeted appropriations at the function level.
 All appropriations lapse at the end of the fiscal year.

-Bois Blanc Pines School District utilizes the following procedures in establishing the budgetary data reflected in the financial statements:
+Three Lakes Academy utilizes the following procedures in establishing the budgetary data reflected in the financial statements:

-- Starting in the spring, District personnel and the District board treasurer establish a proposed operating budget for the fiscal year commencing the following July 1. - In June, a preliminary operating budget is submitted to the Board of Education.
-These budgets include proposed expenditures and the means of financing them. - Prior to June 30, a public hearing is held to obtain taxpayer comments on the proposed budget. - After the budget is finalized, the Board of Education adopts an appropriations resolution setting forth the amount of the proposed expenditures and the sources of revenue to finance them. - The original General Fund budget was amended during the year in compliance with State of Michigan Public Act 621 (the Uniform Budgetary and Accounting Act). - The budget for the General Fund was adopted on the modified accrual basis of accounting, which is consistent with accounting principles generally accepted in the United States of America.
+- In the spring, administrative personnel propose the operating budgets for the ensuing fiscal year. - The preliminary operating budgets are submitted to the Board of Directors.
+These budgets include proposed expenditures and the means of financing them. - After the budgets are finalized, the Board of Directors adopts an appropriations resolution setting forth the amount of the proposed expenditures and the sources of revenue to finance them. - The original General Fund and Special Revenue Funds budgets were amended during the year in compliance with State of Michigan Public Act 621 (the Uniform Budgetary and Accounting Act). - The budgets were adopted on the modified accrual basis of accounting, which is consistent with accounting principles generally accepted in the United States of America.